kaustubh-sadekar/SPAD-Simulator/index.md

 ## Major steps of the SPAD simulator

 ### Calculate the time-of-flight (t<sub>0</sub>) from the ground truth depth value.
 We use the following formula t<sub>0</sub> = 2d/c where d is the ground truth depth value and c is the speed of light.
+This is treated as the scene response function (SRF) which indicates the amount of delay a 3D point induces to the return signal.
+The actual SRF would also include the multi-path interference effect and would highlight the overall light transport properties at that scene point.

 ### Modelling the probing function or the laser pulse s(t) = &delta;(t).
 An ideal pulse would have a non-zero value at t<sub>0</sub> and zero elsewhere.
 However, this is practically impossible to achieve.
 The actual shape of the waveform is limited due to three major physical properties of the laser diode (i) rise time (time taken for the laser intensity to reach from zero to maximum), (ii) fall time (opposite of rise time) and (iii) laser power - To emit a desired amount of energy with a limited power laser source we need to keep the laser on for some minimum non-zero amount of time which determines the laser pulse width.